 - Finalists for the Cathey Fellowship must demonstrate admission into one of their graduate degree programs and declare any other sources of institutional and/or external financial aid they have been offered.

-- Cathey Fellowships cannot be deferred or combined with nationally competitive fellowships that fully fund international graduate study, such as the Fulbright, British Marshall, Rhodes, Gates-Cambridge, Churchill, Yenching, Schwarzman, or full-funding offered through the individual institution.
+- Cathey Fellowships cannot be deferred or combined with nationally competitive fellowships, such as the Fulbright, British Marshall, Rhodes, Gates-Cambridge, Churchill, Yenching, Schwarzman, or full-funding offered through the individual institution.

 - Have obtained a minimum cumulative grade point average of 3.7 on their transcript at the time of application.
 Rounded GPAs are not accepted.